ntk148v/awesome-stars/README.md

 ## Others

+- [linux-network-performance-parameters](https://github.com/leandromoreira/linux-network-performance-parameters) - Learn where some of the network sysctl variables fit into the Linux/Kernel network flow
 - [prometheus-example-queries](https://github.com/infinityworks/prometheus-example-queries) - Simple place for people to provide examples of queries they've found useful.
 - [structured-text-tools](https://github.com/dbohdan/structured-text-tools) - A list of command line tools for manipulating structured text data
 - [How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.